 Currently we are using VB 6 DLL for eConnect integration, we need to migrate Vb6 code to .net code to lower the maintenance and deployment cost.

 Enhancement in DCM errors and style coming from DCM.
 Nexelus has integration with DCM (Double-Click campaign Manager) which allows Nexelus to push DCM plan to DCM.
 Currently, Nexelus is displaying error message coming back from DCM as it is in case if there is any error during sync.
 However, that error is not very user friendly.
 With this change Nexelus will override DCM errors with more meaningful errors before displaying it to users using the error code coming from DCM.
+We should also have ability to show raw text from DCM.

 Import / Export without MS Excel.
 Nexelus provide data import/ export using MS Excel from multiple places.
 Nexelus is currently using MS Office objects to data import/ export which requires MS office installation on Web Server which is additional overhead and comparatively unsaved for web server to have office installed on it.
 With this change Nexelus will use 3rd party library for Import/Export which doesn’t require MS Office installation on web server.

 Individual Placement Save is still slow, needs to optimize individual update process.
 Updating individual vendor placement under media plan module is very slow, we need to enhance its performance in every case (with multiple UDS and Naming convention enabled).